-The value of the securities shall also be equal to, or greater than, 102% of the amount of the repurchase transaction.
-Collateral value is reduced by a percentage (a "haircut") which provides for short term fluctuations in the value of the collateral as further detailed in the table below in section (iv) Collateral.
-Net exposures are calculated daily by the counterparty and subject to the terms of the agreements, including a minimum transfer amount, collateral levels may fluctuate between the Target Fund and the counterparty depending on the market movement of the exposure.
+The value of the securities received or posted as collateral shall also be equal to, or greater than, 102% of the amount of the repurchase, reverse repurchase or securities lending transaction.
+The additional collateral, above 100%, provides for short term fluctuations in the value of the collateral.
+Net exposures are calculated daily by the counterparty and subject to the terms of the agreements, including a minimum transfer amount.
+Collateral levels may fluctuate between the Target Fund and the counterparty depending on the market movement of the exposure.